 Well, all of us picked one system for the most part, but that system wasn't chosen.

-And I asked, well, what why why did they choose this one?
+And I asked, well, why did they choose this when we all picked this?

-And they said, and I was told that they had spent an inordinate amount of money in lobbying the people who made a decision about picking their system over the other ones.
+And I was told that they had spent an inordinate amount of money in lobbying the people who made a decision about picking their system over the other ones.

-So it just makes me wonder why why are they spending so much money for a little 35,000 vote district to put their system in versus someone else's.
+So it just makes me wonder why are they spending so much money for a little 35,000 vote district to put their system in versus someone else's?

-And and we've always said that California, New York, Illinois have gone way to the left, but have they really?
+And we've always said that California, New York, Illinois has gone way to the left, but have they really?

-I mean, could they be could they be rigging it here too?
+I mean, could they be rigging it here too?

-You know, the saddest thing in in all of this is now that you know, when you have, for example, politico putting out today, 70% of Republicans uh don't believe in the outcome.
+You know, the saddest thing in all of this is now that, you know, when you have, for example, Politico putting out today, 70% of Republicans don't believe in the outcome.

 70% of Republicans now say they do not believe the 2020 election was free and fair, which is, you know, only 35% thought that before the election.

-And all you see what happens in Pennsylvania unilaterally, that it's just a clear constitutional violation.
+And all these, you see what happens in Pennsylvania unilaterally, it's just a clear constitutional violation.

-I I can't see, you know, in this pending Supreme Court case how that goes well for the state of Pennsylvania.
+I can't see, you know, in this pending Supreme Court case, how that goes well for the state of Pennsylvania.

-Um, and it's very obvious, by the way, to the media, and trust me, the Biden people, they got their lawyers all in there behind the scenes too.
+And it's very obvious, by the way, to the media and trust me, the Biden people, they got their lawyers all in there behind the scenes too.

 Thank you for being with us.

-Um, you know, but if it happens in one district, you have to be concerned that it happened in another.
+You know, but if it happens in one district, you have to be concerned.

-We are looking at all these challenges and proprieties, affidavits signed, all the latest news information.
+Are looking at all these challenges, improprieties, affidavits signed, all the latest news information.

-Jim Jordan, uh, Doug Collins, Matt Gates, uh, Corey Lewandowski, Sarah Sanders, Katie Pavlich, Nine Eastern City DVR.
+Jim Jordan, Doug Collins, Matt Gates, Corey Lewandowski, Sarah Sanders, Katie Pavlich, Nine Eastern State DVR.

 As always, thank you for being with us.